GIScience/tree-genera-mapping/docs/README.md

 `--norm-mean`, `--norm-std`, `--pretrained-backbone`, `--resume`, `--seed`.
 `--num-classes` counts background, so one-class detection uses `2`.

-**[VERIFY]** `--pretrained-backbone` is opt-in (`store_true`), so it is off unless passed.
-Confirm whether the released teacher detector used it, and record the epoch count, learning rate and `--min-size`/`--max-size`, plus which subset of the 1,568 Mannheim subtiles was held out (Table 2 reports 8,079 reference boxes).
+`--pretrained-backbone` is opt-in (`store_true`), so pass it explicitly when training with ImageNet-pretrained weights.
+Record the epoch count, learning rate, `--min-size`/`--max-size`, random seed, and held-out Mannheim subtiles with each training run so that its detector checkpoint can be reproduced.

 **Genus classifier — ResNet-101.** Notes that matter in practice: